Younger gamblers expected to lead charge back to Las Vegas casinos

 Younger gamblers aren’t known to be heavy spenders, but they could be the driving force behind the gaming industry’s recovery.

-A May report from Las Vegas-based skill game maker Synergy Blue found 62 percent of U.S. gamblers 29 and under would return to casinos once stay-at-home orders are lifted, while only 40 percent of those over 60 agreed.
+A May report from Las Vegas-based skill game maker Synergy Blue found 62 percent of U.S. gamblers 29 and younger would return to casinos once stay-at-home orders are lifted, while only 40 percent of those over age 60 agreed.

-Overall, 51 percent all those surveyed said they would gamble in casinos again once they reopen.
+Overall, 51 percent of those surveyed said they would gamble in casinos again once they reopen.

 Leading the way to recovery

-Synergy Blue’s report surveyed 1,000 U.S. gamblers online in late April and found Gen X — those born between 1965 and 1980 — and younger gamblers showed the most confidence in returning.
+Synergy Blue’s report surveyed 1,000 U.S. gamblers online in late April and found Gen Xers — those born between 1965 and 1980 — and younger gamblers showed the most confidence in returning.

 “No one’s surprised about younger demographics being more risk-oriented,” Washington said.
 “People will have that demand for social interaction.”

-This group would likely be the safest to return, health-wise; according to the Centers for Disease Control and Prevention, older adults are at higher risk for developing more serious complications from COVID-19.
+This group would probably be the safest to return, health-wise.
+According to the Centers for Disease Control and Prevention, older adults are at higher risk for developing more serious complications from COVID-19.

 Nehme Abouzeid, president and founder of consulting firm LaunchVegas LLC, said the survey’s findings reveal a paradox for casino operators.